Akbarsait/powertools-data/azure/azure-fundamentals-notes.md

 - Storage cost to be paid even after stopping Azure VM.
 - Azure Reservations: committing to specific level of usage with discount percentage.
 - Data traffic b/w Azure services within the same region is always free.
+- Azure does not charge for the inbound flow of data, i.e., incoming traffic from the internet.

 - Price Calculator: is a tool that helps you estimate the cost of Azure products.
 The options that you can configure in the Pricing Calculator vary between products, but basic configuration options include:
   - Region, Tier, Billing options, support options, program & offers, Azure dev/test pricing.